 Erasmus Mundus joint Master’s programmes are co-operations between at least three European universities and can also include partner universities outside of Europe.
 Students in these programmes study at at least two European universities and receive either a double or a joint degree.
 It is possible to apply for scholarships within the Erasmus Mundus programmes.

-Chalmers University of Technology is involved in three Erasmus Mundus joint Master’s programmes.
+Chalmers University of Technology is involved in two Erasmus Mundus joint Master’s programmes.
 The programmes are open to students from all over the world.
 Information about how to apply and about scholarships can be found on the official web pages of the programmes, see below.

 Master’s programme in Circular Economy (CIRCLE)